Adanos020/funky/README.md

 "Hello, world!"
 ```

 There's no special function for printing things in the console.
-To print anything – just insert it and it's done.
+To print anything – just input it and it's done.

 ## Identifiers